santiagoferrerb/to-do-react/README.md

-## App Description
+## To Do App w/ React.js

-Welcome to our latest React application, a dynamic and feature-rich web platform that harnesses a suite of powerful React features.
+Welcome to my latest React application, a dynamic and feature-rich web platform that harnesses a suite of powerful React features.
 With a strong emphasis on user experience and modular development, this app shines through its utilization of React's fundamental capabilities:

 - **Components:** We've structured our user interface into reusable components, ensuring a clean and maintainable codebase.